typedb/typedb-docs/06-management/04-migration-and-backup.md

 You can skip the step of exporting schema if you already have a copy of your schema to import.

-If migrating from Grakn version <2.0 to version >=2.0 you need to update your schema to conform to 2.0 syntax.
+If migrating from TypeDB version <2.0 to version >=2.0 you need to update your schema to conform to 2.0 syntax.

 Once conforming to the new syntax, import the new schema:
 ```